Patrick Kluivert: Assistant and interim duties

-Media

-Kluivert has appeared in commercials for the American sportswear company Nike.
-In 1996, he starred in a Nike commercial titled "Good vs Evil" in a gladiatorial game set in a Roman amphitheatre.
-Appearing alongside football players from around the world, including Ronaldo, Paolo Maldini, Eric Cantona, Luís Figo and Jorge Campos, they defend "the beautiful game" against a team of demonic warriors, before it culminates with Cantona striking the ball and destroying evil.
+Adana Demirspor

+On 30 June 2023, Turkish club Adana Demirspor announced the appointment of Kluivert as their new manager by signing a two-year contract.
+On 4 December 2023, he parted ways with Adana Demirspor by mutual agreement.

+Indonesia

+On 8 January 2025, the Football Association of Indonesia (PSSI) officially appointed Kluivert as the new coach of the Indonesia national team on a two-year contract with the option of extension, replacing Shin Tae-yong.
+Kluivert made his managerial debut on 20 March 2025 in a 2026 FIFA World Cup qualification match against Australia, where Indonesia were defeated 1–5.

+During the fourth round of the Asian qualifiers, Indonesia suffered narrow defeats, a 2–3 loss to Saudi Arabia, in which the team were awarded two penalties, and a 0–1 loss to Iraq.
+The results ended Indonesia's hopes of qualifying for their first World Cup since 1938, with the team finishing bottom of their fourth round qualification group.

+On 16 October 2025, the PSSI decided to end their contract with Kluivert and his coaching staffs by mutual agreement.

 Personal life

 Kluivert is the second son of former football player Kenneth Kluivert, who played for SV Robinhood in the SVB Hoofdklasse and for the Suriname national team.
-His mother Lidwina Kluivert, was born in Willemstad, Curaçao, in the former Netherlands Antilles, to a Surinamese father and Curaçaoan mother..Lidwina passed away in February 27, 2023 due to long term health-struggles.
+His mother Lidwina Kluivert, was born in Willemstad, Curaçao, in the former Netherlands Antilles, to a Surinamese father and Curaçaoan mother.
+Lidwina died on 27 February 2023 due to long-term health issues.
 His parents were married in Paramaribo, and both his elder siblings were born in Suriname, before the family emigrated to the Netherlands in 1970.

-On 9 September 1995, Kluivert was the driver in a car accident in Amsterdam, where a 56-year-old man was killed and a passenger was seriously injured.
-Kluivert collided with another car while driving an uninsured BMW at a speed of at least 100 km/h (62 mph) in a 50 km/h (31 mph) zone.
-He was found guilty of causing death by dangerous driving and sentenced to 240 hours of community service.
+On 9 September 1995, Kluivert, then 19 years old and still playing for Ajax, was the driver in a car accident in Amsterdam, in which a 56-year-old man was killed and a passenger was seriously injured in a collision.
+Kluivert collided with a Ford Orion saloon while driving an uninsured BMW M3 sports car he had borrowed from a friend at a speed of approximately 104 km/h (64 mph) while in a 50 km/h (31 mph) residential zone.
+Though he denied a charge of causing death by dangerous driving, he was found guilty in court and sentenced to 240 hours of community service.
+The conviction meant that Kluivert needed special documentation to enter the United States when Barcelona played pre-season matches there in 2003.

-He has 6 children, (Demi, Nino, Quincy, Justin, Ruben and Shane).
-Justin moved from Ajax to A.S.
-Roma in 2018, and was capped for the Netherlands, while Ruben made his debut for FC Utrecht in 2022.
+He has four children—Quincy, Justin, Ruben and Shane.
+Justin, like his father, came through the Ajax youth setup, formerly played for Valencia and was capped for the Netherlands; he now plays for Premier League club Bournemouth.